-Investment Incentives Supported areas Forms of Incentives Investment incentives are offered for establishment or expansion of projects in the following areas: Tax incentive Full corporate tax relief for up to ten years for new companies Partial corporate tax relief for up to ten years for existing companies + Manufacturing + Technology centres Job-creation grants Financial support for creation of new jobs in selected regions (EUR 3,700 - 11,100 per new job) Business support services centres software-development centres, shared-services centres, high-tech Training and retraining grants Financial support for training and retraining of new employees in selected regions (up to 50% of eligible training costs for large enterprises) repair centres, data centres and customer support centres (call centres) Aid is provided in all regions, with the exception of Prague, pursuant to the Act on Cash grants for capital investments Financial support available for large strategic investment projects in the areas of manufacturing and technology centres only (up to 10% of the investment amount); subject to special eligibility criteria (see below) Investment Incentives and consists of the following incentives: Property-tax incentive Source: Investment Incentives Act, amendment of May 2015 Property-tax exemption for a period of five years in Special Industrial Zones.
+Forms of Incentives

+Tax incentive Full corporate tax relief for up to ten years for new companies Partial corporate tax relief for up to ten years for existing companies Job-creation grants Financial support for creation of new jobs in selected regions (EUR 3,700 - 11,100 per new job) Training and retraining grants Financial support for training and retraining of new employees in selected regions (up to 50% of eligible training costs for large enterprises) Cash grants for capital investments Financial support available for large strategic investment projects in the areas of manufacturing and technology centres only (up to 10% of the investment amount); subject to special eligibility criteria (see below) Property-tax incentive Source: Investment Incentives Act, amendment of May 2015 Property-tax exemption for a period of five years in Special Industrial Zones.
 Special Industrial Zones are zones designated as such by the Government of the Czech Republic.